MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-build-numbers-and-release-dates.md

 | 15.1 Preview 1 | Preview | March 7, 2017 | 15.0.26304.0 |
 | 15.0.0 | Release | March 7, 2017 | 15.0.26228.4 |

+> [!NOTE]
-For more information about build numbers and release dates for the next version of Visual Studio, see [Visual Studio 2019 build numbers and release dates](/visualstudio/install/visual-studio-build-numbers-and-release-dates?view=vs-2019)
+> For more information about build numbers and release dates for the next version of Visual Studio, see the [Visual Studio 2019 build numbers and release dates](/visualstudio/install/visual-studio-build-numbers-and-release-dates?view=vs-2019) page.

 ::: moniker-end